mobxjs/mobx.dart/flutter_mobx/README.md

 the _observables_ that are being used inside it.
 When any of the _observables_ change, builder will be called again to rebuild the `Widget`.
 This gives you a seamless way to create a reactive `Widget`.

+Note that the `Observer` will also throw an `AssertionError` if no observables are discovered in the `builder` function.